FloreauLuca/floreauluca.github.io/aer_racers/blogpost_scene.md

-# Blog Import Unity Scene into Engine C++
+# Blog Importing Unity Scene into a C++ Engine

 ## Introduction

 ### Context

-During my third year of Game Programming at SAE, we were asked to create a game on a custom C++ engine that could be played on the Nintendo Switch.
-So we develop the AerRacers project which you can find more details on my [post-mortem](https://floreauluca.github.io/aer_racers/blogpost_postmortem).
+During my third year of Game Programming at SAE, we were asked to create a game on a custom **C++ engine** that could be played on the Nintendo Switch.
+So we develop the **AerRacers** project which you can find more details on my [post-mortem](https://floreauluca.github.io/aer_racers/blogpost_postmortem).

-During this project, we decided to use Unity to design the level.
+During this project, we decided to use **Unity to design the level**.
 For this, we had to set up a scene system that could be imported from Unity.

 ### Problematic